RatJuggler/developer-portfolio/README.md

 the static and template images to save time and also includes a front-end proxy which routes requests to the static pages or templates as required.
 The proxy is again based on my [Nginx golden image](https://github.com/RatJuggler/my-production-docker-build).

-  Build all the images with: `docker-compose build`
+  Build all the images with: `docker-compose --profile="builders" build`

   Run the images with: `docker-compose up -d`
 ``